 Another interesting dish would be their Coffee Pork burger.
 This coffee-infused pork dish is a trademark of Keng Eng Kee Seafood ze-char.
 The restaurant shared that they had decided to bring forward several of their old-time favorites right into the burgers.
 The others includes Pai Gu (pork chop) and Marmite Pork/Chicken just to name afew.

 We can see it in several of their menu offerings.
-The pork itself is really juicy and flavorful.
-The meats are well marinated and full of flavor.
+The coffee in the pork itself is really juicy, flavorful and crispy on the edges.
+The meats are well-marinated and full of flavor.
 However, sometimes, I find that the coffee taste overwhelms the taste of the buns and everything else.
 The burger itself is pretty rich and best accompanied with their refreshing iced water chestnut drink.

 Moreover, if you love pre-marinated sweet and sour pork loins, their Pai Gu Burger is a nice choice to start from.

-But it is pleasing to know that all their other dishes make up for it.
+Give and take the dishes here are largely experimental, so I am generally fine with my expectations of what to encounter.
+Also, it is pleasing to know that many all their other dishes do make up for it.
+They are very good in their own right.
 I was not able to try out their other Rice and Pasta dishes, but I would make a point to try it out next time I am there.

 Friendly atmosphere and always improving